harvard-dce/mh-opsworks/README.md

 bunch of different regions you'll need to manually edit the AMI ID when switching regions.

+The `./bin/build_ami.sh` performs some destructive actions and so can be run only once.
+To redo or reuse the cluster in the future you must delete the instances and run `./bin/rake stack:instances:init` to create new ones.
+You can then proceed as above with the `stack:instances:start` command.

 ### RDS Aurora Cluster

 Opencast clusters built via `mh-opsworks` utilize an [RDS Aurora Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/index.html), an AWS-tuned, drop-in replacement for standard MySQL (or Postgres).
 An Aurora cluster consists of one or more RDS instances and a shared "cluster volume", which is a virtual storage layer that spans multiple availability zones.

 ### Potentially problematic aws resource limits